ForrestCKoch/DCDF/docs/source/index.rst

 To date, no group has parameterized the distribution of DTI metrics (AD, FA, MD, & RD) within white matter, and so no non-trivial sufficient statistic is known for these distributions.
 To bridge this gap, we have devised a general framework which allows differences between a target and a reference distribution to be weighted according to a user supplied function.
 This allows custom statistics to be developed which may carry more information about independent variables of interest than traditional summary statistics are able to convey.

 We begin by considering two cumulative distribution functions (CDF).
-Let FR denote the CDF of some reference distribution.
+Let :math:`F_R` denote the CDF of some reference distribution.
 This could be the distribution of a group of healthy controls or an entire population.
-Let FS denote the CDF of a single sample or subject.
+Let :math:`F_S` denote the CDF of a single sample or subject.
 Our framework proposes statistics which take the form:

 .. math::
 	\int_{l}^{u} \phi\big(F_{R}^{-1}(x) - F_{S}^{-1}(x)\big)dx